godotengine/godot-docs/classes/class_editorplugin.rst

 You can use the virtual method :ref:`handles<class_EditorPlugin_method_handles>` to check if your custom object is being edited by checking the script or using the ``is`` keyword.

-During run-time, this will be a simple object with a script so this function does not need to be called then.
+During run-time, this will be an object with a script so this function does not need to be called then.

 ----